vanillaloki9306/NAS-and-cloud-for-club-work/README.md

 * **Synchronization:** Establish a data pipeline between multiple regions.
 * **Containerized Ecosystem:** Establish self-hosted services to remove reliance on paid cloud platforms.
-* **Service management:** Maintain a service that is simulatenously relied upon by multiple club members.
+* **Service management:** Maintain a service that is simulatenously relied upon by multiple people.

 ---